linode/docs/docs/guides/uptime/analytics/plausible/index.md

 Now that the service is reloaded, visit your website without the port to ensure the new configuration is working.
 ​
-## Adding an SSL Certification with Certbot
+## Adding a TLS (SSL) Certification with Certbot
 ​
 Adding an SSL certificate to any website is an important step for both security and user confidence.
-Generating an SSL certificate for our NGINX proxy is straightforward.
+Generating a TLS certificate for our NGINX proxy is straightforward.

 1. First, install Certbot.
 ​